ydoc5212/lil-humans/README.md

 # For open-source contributors
-## Where this project is going
-While this is currently implemented with a Python backend, I hope to get this project web hosting so that you can load up a website like lilhumans.com and see how they've been doing.

 ## Our Values
 It's important to set up some ground rules for contributions to the project.
 ### Modularity